samiullah/Python-Challenges-Solved-/README.md

 8. Write a Python program to calculate  number of days between two dates.
   Sample dates : (2014, 7, 2), (2014, 7, 11)
  Expected output : 9 days
+9 Write a python program to caculate volume of sphere spherevol.py 10 .
+Write a Python program to get  the difference between a given  number and 17, if the number is greater than  17 return double the absolute difference greater.py